 Victor was a real estate broker and philanthropist in the metropolitan Phoenix community.
 He was a Friend of KAET for 28 consecutive years, including the year of his passing.
 He also supported ASU athletics.
 He was a member of St. Mary’s church, the Arizona Club and the Phoenix Press Club.
 Victor enjoyed music, books, stories and collecting coins.
 He passed away on January 17, 2010 at the age of 88.
 Through his estate, Victor made significant gifts that will benefit many organizations in the Phoenix area, including the School of Politics and Global Studies at Arizona State University.

 Kramer’s donation is used to support political science seminars and speakers.
-Members of Pi Sigma Alpha will select appropriate speakers for the seminars.
+Members of Pi Sigma Alpha, the Political Science Honor Society, will select appropriate speakers for the seminars.

-Professor Kathleen Thelen is a Ford Professor of Political Science at MIT and President of the American Political Science Association.
-She was the featured speaker at this year’s Kramer Lecture Series.
+The Fall 2017 Kramer Lecture featured Professor Kathleen Thelen, a Ford Professor of Political Science at MIT and the President of the American Political Science Association.
 She spoke with faculty on the afternoon of October 26th on “The New Precariat: The United States in Comparative Perspective”.
 Her public lecture with students was later that night and was titled “Regulating Uber: The Politics of the New ‘Sharing’ Economy in Europe and the United States”.

 Thelen’s work focuses on the origins and evolution of political-economic institutions in the rich democracies.
 Her two most recent books are Varieties of Liberalization and the New Politics of Social Solidarity (Cambridge, 2014), and Advances in Comparative Historical Analysis (with James Mahoney, Cambridge 2015).
 Her awards include the Barrington Moore Book Prize (2015), the Woodrow Wilson Foundation Award of the APSR (2005), the Mattei Dogan Award for Comparative Research (2006), and the Max Planck Research Award (2003).
 She was elected to the American Academy of Arts and Sciences in 2015 and to the Berlin-Brandenburg Academy of Sciences in 2009.
 She has been awarded degrees honoris causa at the Vrije Universiteit of Amsterdam (2013) and at the London School of Economics (2017).